radicalgeek/SampleMicroservice/ReadMe.txt

 In order to persist data we need a data container. this sample is configured to use MongoDB

-$ docker run -d --hostname rook-sample-db --name rook-sample-db  mongo
+$ docker run -d --hostname rook-sample-db --name rook-sample-db -v /var/data/rook:/data/db  mongo:tag

+To run this app in a docker container

+$ docker run --name rook-sample --link rook-sample-db:mongo